 This service provides opportunities to enjoy activities based on interests & needs like personal & life skills training, social & leisure activities, career exploration, tech coaching & volunteering.
 Through the Person Centered Individual Support Plan, individuals identify interests, needs & activities to build skills.
 They decide if they want to pursue these activities at Noble, in small groups in the community, or one-on-one with staff in the community.
-Individuals can also experience gardening, Therapeutic Art and music.
+Individuals can also enjoy gardening, Therapeutic Art and music.

+Day Hab Individual (Youth & Adults) (DHG1)

-Community Exploration (Youth and Adults) (formerly known as CHIO) (DHG4) Community Exploration provides one-on-one and small group support outside of the home.
+Community Exploration provides one-on-one support outside of the home.
 The focus can be on learning a skill, pursuing hobbies, volunteering, socializing with friends, enjoying leisure activities, practicing communication skills and working to build relationships and natural supports.
+Formerly known as CHIO.